PhazeRoOman/get_thawani_response/README.md

 This plugin helps you to get the Response of a success checkout.
 The Json file will be validated by Thawani Pay, so You can go to **PRODUCTION**.

----

 ## Description ##

 This plugin will work only with [Thawani-For-WooCommerce](https://github.com/PhazeRoOman/thawani-for-woocommerce).

+**👋 NOTE**

-As The part of getting started to enable the payment gawteway in PRODUCTION Thawani Pay request a success JSON payload.
+> As The part of getting started to enable the payment gawteway in PRODUCTION Thawani Pay request a success JSON payload.
-This plugin was made for **non-technical user** who know how to install plugins and use WordPress as administrator.
+> This plugin was made for **non-technical user** who know how to install plugins and use WordPress as administrator.

 ## Installation ##